thomasclarke1969/documentation/atlas/ios/custom-payload.md

 4. Implement `messagesForMediaAttachments` DataSource method

+    For the purposed of this example, we will create a message with 2 message parts containing JSON data:
+    1. Information to be displayed in the cell
+    2. Information about the cell itself

     `messagesForMediaAttachments` is the method that gets called when you press the right accessory button before it sends the message.
 This is where you can configure the `LYRMessages` that get sent.

-    For the purposed of this example, we will create a message with 2 message parts containing information to be displayed in the cell and information about the cell itself inside a JSON block.

     ```objective-c
     - (NSOrderedSet *)conversationViewController:(ATLConversationViewController *)viewController messagesForMediaAttachments:(NSArray *)mediaAttachments